TX-2/TX-2-simulator/docs/OVERVIEW.md

 The syntax of the assembler input is intended to follow that of the standard TX-2 assembler which was called M4.

+Right now we support a quite limited subset (no support for symbols, for example).
+This is enough to generate some test programs.

 The reason for using Unicode as input is so that the input file can, as far as possible, look like the normal representation of M4 source